 Clark’s claims are grounded in specific operational signals:

-• Claude Code writes the majority of Anthropic’s code.
+- More than 80% of the code merged into Anthropic’s own codebase is now written by Claude.
 The lab’s own development pipeline is already in the early stages of AI-assisted AI development.

-• GPT-5.3-Codex helped build itself.
-OpenAI made a similar acknowledgment about recursive contribution to model development.
+- GPT-5.3-Codex helped build itself.
+OpenAI made a similar acknowledgment about recursive contribution to model development — early versions of the model were used to find bugs during its own training, manage deployment, and evaluate results.

-• OpenAI’s Erdős proof (May 20, 2026) — the first time AI autonomously disproved a prominent 80-year-old open conjecture in mathematics, with Fields medalist Tim Gowers calling it a milestone.
+- OpenAI’s Erdős proof (May 20, 2026) — the first time AI autonomously disproved a prominent 80-year-old open conjecture in mathematics (Paul Erdős’s 1946 unit distance conjecture), with Fields medalist Tim Gowers calling it a milestone in AI mathematics.

 None of these are recursive self-improvement in the strict technical sense.
 But they are the components assembling.
 Clark’s point is that the pattern is already visible at the operational level.